7 million people in Somalia are right now suffering extreme hunger, with over 81,000 living in famine-like conditions.

-Somalia is one of the hardest places on earth to be a child.
+Somalia has long been one of the hardest places on earth to be a child.
 Ranked third only to Syria and Afghanistan, Somalia tops a list of the 10 most dangerous conflict-affected countries to be a child.

 How You’re Changing Children’s Lives

 Thanks to giving people like you, our work for children in Somalia is making a difference.